time

 Writing Tip: Let the Child in You Out to Play

-My grandsons inspire me with their simply joy in creating art and they don’t care what it looks like.
+My grandsons inspire me with their simple joy in creating art, and they don’t care what it looks like.
 “Look what I did!”
 They exclaim as they eagerly point to their paintings.

 I encourage you to experiment with other creative activities and hobbies to give you a fresh approach to your work and your writing.